-- Store in a cool dry place.
+- Store in a cool dry place (but not on a concrete floor).
 Never store a flat or discharged battery.
-Always charge before storage and monitor voltage. - Check the battery voltage every 4 months and recharge with a suitable battery charger if it has fallen below 12.5V. - If the battery is left in the vehicle during storage, disconnect the negative terminal. - For long periods of storage or non-use connect the battery to a suitable long term
+Always charge before storage and monitor voltage. - Check the battery voltage every 4 months and recharge with a suitable battery charger if it has fallen below 12.5V. - If the battery is left in the vehicle during storage, disconnect the negative terminal. - For long periods of storage or non-use connect the battery to a suitable long term connection charger with a float mode.

-Leisure Batteries With OE Pedigree
+Leisure Batteries with OE Pedigree